JorgWoehl/LaTeXTips/README.md

     \usepackage{configJCW}

-The file **configJCW.lyx** is the accompanying LyX macros file to properly display the new commands in LyX.
+The file **configJCW.lyx** is the accompanying LyX macros file needed to properly display the new commands in LyX.